NSLS-II/Install-Configurations/README.md

 ### Using Legacy Configurations.

 If you don't wish to use the most recent set of configurations offered by `Install-Configurations`, you may use the tagged versions.
-These are based on the ADCore release versions, meaning that a tagged version of `R3-8` would result in a build of EPICS, synApps, and areaDetector using the most recent versions when ADCore R3-8 was released.
+These are based on the ADCore release versions, meaning that (for example) a tagged version of `R3-8` would result in a build of EPICS, synApps, and areaDetector using the most recent versions when ADCore R3-8 was released.

 ### Included Helper Scripts